-A dashboard knee injury often happens when a person is involved in a head-on collision and is not seat-belted or is seat-belted, but the momentum of the crash causes the knees to propel forward underneath the seatbelt and strike the dashboard of the automobile.
+A dashboard knee injury often happens when a person is involved in a head-on collision and is not seat-belted or is seat-belted.
+Still, the momentum of the crash causes the knees to propel forward underneath the seatbelt and strike the automobile’s dashboard.

-The most common injury that occurs in a dashboard knee injury is a posterior cruciate ligament injury, which is disruption or damage to the posterior cruciate ligament that generally, along with the anterior cruciate ligament, helps stabilize the knee in its proper alignment.
-When the ligament is torn from direct trauma, the knee will be painful and unstable when attempting to walk on it.
-Swelling of the knee is common after this type of injury.
+The most common injury in a dashboard knee injury is a posterior cruciate ligament injury, which is disruption or damage to the posterior cruciate ligament that generally, along with the anterior cruciate ligament, helps stabilize the knee in its proper alignment.
+When the ligament is torn from direct trauma, the knee will be painful and unstable when walking on it.
+Swelling of the knee is joint after this type of injury.